Italy prosecutors allege embezzlement in Parmalat U.S. deal

-MILAN (Reuters) - Italian prosecutors have raised allegations of embezzlement in their probe into the acquisition of Lactalis American Group by Italian food group Parmalat (PLT.MI), a judicial source told Reuters on Wednesday.
+MILAN, Oct 24 (Reuters) - Italian prosecutors have raised allegations of embezzlement in their probe into the acquisition of Lactalis American Group by Italian food group Parmalat , a judicial source told Reuters on Wednesday.

 This is part of a wider criminal probe by prosecutors in the northern city of Parma into alleged irregularities in a deal that saw Parmalat agree to buy Lactalis American Group for more than $900 million in May.